Vettel fastest in final Austrian GP practice

-SPIELBERG, Austria Ferrari's Formula One leader Sebastian Vettel looked a good bet for pole position after posting the fastest time in final practice for the Austrian Grand Prix on Saturday.
+SPIELBERG, Austria (Reuters) - Ferrari's Formula One leader Sebastian Vettel looked a good bet for pole position after posting the fastest time in final practice for the Austrian Grand Prix on Saturday.

 The German, 14 points clear of Mercedes's Lewis Hamilton after eight races, was 0.269 seconds quicker than his British rival, who suffered a front right brake failure that sent him off at Turn Three.